NetNewsLedger - Seeking Solutions for Thunder Bay

 One of the biggest and fastest growing addictions over the past ten years has been the opioid crisis.
 Thunder Bay is seeing the impact of that crisis in the mounting number of overdoses, the growing crime problem, increases in drug trafficking as gangs of drug dealers from Southern Ontario have flooded our community and our region.

-The growing opioid crisis was raised by former Nishnawbe Aski Nation Grand Chief Stan Beardy years before it became such a serious issue in Thunder Bay.
+The growing opioid crisis was raised a long time ago, not only here in Thunder Bay, but across Canada.

 The city could set its goal on making youth engaged in better opportunities so that the pitfalls of drug and alcohol use and abuse don’t become a factor in their futures.